“We Started With $0”: How Orr Learning Academy Built Buy-In, Behavior Growth, and Community Support

-Orr Learning Academy built a $0 school store with community support to boost behavior and buy-in.
+Orr Learning Academy built a $0 school store using no-cost rewards, Amazon wishlists, and twice-weekly shopping to transform behavior across K–12.

 When Orr Learning Academy brought all of its alternative learning students, kindergarten through 12th grade, into one building, they knew behavior systems had to evolve.